Cornell-Tech-Intro-HRI/social_navigation/README.md

 - [Create a map](#Create a map)
 - [Send navigation waypoints to the robot](#Send navigation waypoints to the robot)

-## Task 1 - Create a Social Navigation Node
+## Prerequisite

-### Download Social Navigation package:
+Download Social Navigation package
 ```
 cd ~/<ros_workspace>/src/
 git clone https://github.com/Cornell-Tech-Intro-HRI/social_navigation.git
 ```

+## Task 1 - Create a Social Navigation Node

+The goal of this task is to set up a ROS2 workspace with the social_navigation package.

-### Step 1: Run it to create a Social Navigation package and node
+### Step 1: Run the Social Navigation package and node
 ```
 cd ~/<ros_workspace>/src/
 bash social_navigation_node.sh